MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 Endoscopic Brow Lift and Temporal Brow Lift

-Instead of one large incision across the hairline, an endoscopic forehead lift usually involves 4 very small incisions (around 0.5 cm each).
+Instead of one large incision across the hairline, an Endoscopic Forehead Lift usually involves 4 very small incisions (around 0.5 cm each).

 Your surgeon will insert the endoscope through one incision and surgical instruments through the others.
-The brow lift endoscope looks like a metallic rod, has a camera and light source on its tip, and is connected to a screen.
+The endoscope looks like a metallic rod, has a camera and light source on its tip, and is connected to a screen.

-To perform the brow lift, your surgeon will move the endoscope in the wound to see the deeper tissue.
+To perform the Brow Lift, your surgeon will move the endoscope in the wound to see the deeper tissue.
 He or she will then release the skin from the eyebrow and forehead muscles.
 These will then be lifted and fixed in a higher position using sutures.
 All of this will be done without actually opening up the forehead – through a thin camera and endoscopic instruments.

 After lifting the eyebrows, the instruments are taken out, and the 4 small wounds will be closed with sutures.